 \begin{abstract}

-Analogue methods (AMs) predict local weather variables (predictands), such as precipitation, by means of a statistical relationship with predictors at a synoptic scale.
-The analogy is generally assessed on gradients of geopotential heights first, in order to sample days with a similar atmospheric circulation.
-Other predictors, such as moisture variables, can also be added in a successive level of analogy.
+Analogue methods (AMs) predict local weather variables (predictands) such as precipitation by means of a statistical relationship with predictors at a synoptic scale.
+The analogy is generally assessed on gradients of geopotential heights first in order to sample days with a similar atmospheric circulation.
+Other predictors such as moisture variables can also be added in a successive level of analogy.

 The search for candidate situations for a given target day is usually undertaken by comparing the state of the atmosphere at fixed hours of the day for both the target day and the candidate analogues.
-This is a consequence of using daily precipitation time series, which are available on longer periods than subdaily data.
-However, it is unlikely for the best analogy to occur at the very same hour.
-A better analogue situation may be found with a time shift of some hours as it can occur at a different time of day.
+This is a consequence of using daily precipitation time series, which are available on longer periods than sub-daily data.
+However, it is unlikely for the best analogy to occur at the exact same hour.
+A better analogue situation may be found with a time shift of several hours because it can occur at different times of the day.
 In order to assess the potential for finding better analogues at a different hour, a moving time window (MTW) has been introduced.

-The MTW resulted in a better analogy in terms of the atmospheric circulation, with improved values of the analogy criterion on the entire distribution of analogue dates.
-The improvement was found to grow with the analogue rank due to an accumulation of better analogues in the selection.
-A seasonal effect has also been identified, with larger improvements in winter than in summer, supposedly due to stronger diurnal cycles in summer that favour predictors at the same hour for the target and analogue days.
+The MTW resulted in a better analogy in terms of the atmospheric circulation and showed improved values of the analogy criterion on the entire distribution of analogue dates.
+The improvement was found to increase with the analogue rank owing to an accumulation of better analogues in the selection.
+A seasonal effect has also been identified, with larger improvements shown in winter than in summer.
+This can be attributed to stronger diurnal cycles in summer that favour predictors at the same hour for the target and analogue days.

-The impact of the MTW on the prediction skill has been assessed by means of a sub-daily precipitation series transformed into moving 24 h totals at 12h, 6h, and 3h time steps.
-The prediction skill was found to have improved by the MTW, as well as the reliability of the prediction.
-Moreover, the improvements were greater for days with heavy precipitation, which are generally related to more dynamic atmospheric situations where timing is more specific and which are fewer in the meteorological archive.
+The impact of the MTW on the prediction skill has been assessed by means of a sub-daily precipitation series transformed into moving 24 h totals at 12-h, 6-h, and 3-h time steps.
+The prediction skill was improved by the MTW, as was the reliability of the prediction.
+Moreover, the improvements were greater for days with heavy precipitation, which are generally related to more dynamic atmospheric situations in which the timing is more specific and fewer records are available in the meteorological archive.

-Both improvements of the analogy criterion and the performance scores were found to be higher for MTWs with a smaller time step (3 h).
-A 3h-MTW provides 8 times more candidate situations, even though not fully independent.
-As the MTW provides additional situations to the pool of possible analogues, it can be seen as an inflation of the archive.
-The technique being very simple and easily applicable, it should be considered for several applications in different contexts, may it be for operational forecasting or climate-related studies.
+The improvements of the analogy criterion and the performance scores were both found to be higher for MTWs with a smaller time step of 3 h.
+A 3-h MTW provides eight times more candidate situations even though they are not fully independent.
+Because the MTW provides additional situations to the pool of possible analogues, it can be considered as an inflation of the archive.
+Because this technique is very simple and easily applicable, it should be considered for several applications in different contexts, particularly for operational forecasting or climate-related studies.

 \end{abstract}